 The search specification also includes a Show hidden elements check box.
 When this check box is enabled, the search also includes objects that would not normally be searched such as breakpoints in dead code.

 The search results window shows each object found along with its hierarchical location.
 In addition, for breakpoints and signals, the results window includes the corresponding icon (watchpoint or breakpoint) that indicates the instrumentation status of the qualified signal or breakpoint.

 To change the instrumentation status of a signal, click directly on the watchpoint icon and select the instrumentation type from the popup menu.
-You can use the Ctrl and Shift keys to select multiple signals and then apply the change to all of the selected signals.
 To toggle the instrumentation status of a breakpoint, click the breakpoint icon.
 You also can use the Ctrl and Shift keys to select multiple breakpoints and then apply the change to all selected breakpoints from the popup menu.